nguyensjsu/fa22-202-fantastic-four/individual_journals/yikang_chen_journal.md

 #### What am I planning to work on next?

-- Implement the function with strategy design pattern
+- Implement the function with a strategy design pattern

 #### What tasks are blocked waiting on another team member?